TotalMiner/totalminer.github.io/cs/terrain.md

 Now choose the appropriate guide for the terrain modding you want to do:

-- [Option 1 (Easier):](terrain1) Sub class the provided `TerrainGenerator` helper to give you basic terrain generation and scaffolding to modify it.
+- [Option 1 (Easier):](terrain1) Sub class the provided `TerrainGenerator` helper to give you basic terrain generation and scaffolding to modify.

 - [Option 2 (Harder):](terrain2) Implement `ITMTerrainGenerator` to write your own terrain generator from scratch.